silversub/terraform/provider/event-streams-data-sources.md

 {:tsSymptoms: .tsSymptoms}
 {:step: data-tutorial-type='step'}

 # Event Streams data sources
 {: #event-streams-ds}

 Review the [Event Streams](/docs/EventStreams?topic=EventStreams-about) resource that you can connect, administer, developed with event streams and integrate with the other services.
-You can reference the output parameters for each resource in other resources or data sources by using [Terraform interpolation syntax](https://www.terraform.io/docs/configuration/resources.html){: external}.
+You can reference the output parameters for each resource in other resources or data sources by using [Terraform on {{site.data.keyword.cloud_notm}} interpolation syntax](https://www.terraform.io/docs/configuration/resources.html){: external}.
 {: shortdesc}

-Before you start working with your resource, make sure to review the [required parameters](/docs/terraform?topic=terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform configuration file.
+Before you start working with your resource, make sure to review the [required parameters](/docs/terraform?topic=terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform on {{site.data.keyword.cloud_notm}} configuration file.
 {: important}

 ## ibm_event_streams_topic
 {: #event-streams-topic}